-You can give this file any name as long as it keeps the .six suffix.
+You can give this file any name as long as it keeps the .slx suffix.

-config.tcl and gui_config.tcl
+config.tcl and gui\config.tcl

 These are the cold start configuration files exported from AdminHD.
 They are stored locally on your computer, in preparation for an upload to the system.